 Driven by its mission to weed out low-quality content websites and offer searchers with the best possible results, Google will continue to roll out updates to many of its algorithms.
 To keep up with the updates and adapt to the change effectively, below are things to consider:

 One way to prevent index bloat is to restrict access to dynamically generated pages through Robots.txt or NoIndex tag.
 You may also restrict indexing to website search results by having a search function on your website.

 E-commerce websites which have sorting or filtering functions that lead to dynamically generated pages should implement canonical element.

-Canonical functions are similar to the 301 redirect in that you can tailor the application according to your needs.
+Canonical functions are similar to the 301 redirects in that you can tailor the application according to your needs.
 If you must show a page to viewers, for instance, you use a canonical tag.
 It’s similar to the original one with a slight difference where a copy of a page that has items sorted differently from the original is shown.
-Otherwise, use the 301 redirect.
+Otherwise, use the 301 redirects.